redixhumayun/backend-take-home-assignment/README.md

 #### LIST PRODUCTS
 This is the expected format of the command: `LIST PRODUCTS --warehouse ${warehouseName}` This command is used to list all details of all products in a warehouse.

+### Criteria

+Your assignment will be scored based on the following criteria:

+1. Your ability to clearly understand the instructions laid out in the assignment and ask questions to clear up any doubts
+2. Your ability to architect your code in a way that is scalable.
+3. The readability of your code.
+You can choose to emphasize the readability either through code style or documentation.
+4. The design of your SQL schema

+Good luck!